 This ongoing dispute doesn't make the western media, but if you check the Bangkok Post online for a week or two you'll be alarmed by the number of reports of extremely violent attacks in those provinces.
 It's a really dangerous place.

 Which is a pity, because I did the train trip Bangkok to Singapore about 20 years ago, before the troubles.
 The train (then) was modern, clean and efficient, although the air conditioning was turned down to arctic cold!
-Not sure what it's like now, and I have no intention of finding out. almost 8 years ago
+Not sure what it's like now, and I have no intention of finding out. about 8 years ago

 While the above advice is certainly valid, I would like to add two points: